 Near Kingston, ON Canada

 The Thousand Islands Bridge is one of the larger bridges crossing the border between Ontario and New York state in the United States.
 Built in 1937, this bridge sees over 2 million commuters each year travelling through the Lansdowne border station.

 The entire bridge spans 13.7km and is a hybrid-suspension bridge featuring very active expansion joints.
-Due to the large amount of traffic and its structural tendency to move, Transport Canada alongside the Federal Bridge Corporation LTD. approached Sensequake to test the bridge.
+Due to a large amount of traffic and its structural tendency to move, Transport Canada alongside the Federal Bridge Corporation LTD. approached Sensequake to test the bridge.

-The 500m section we evaluated proved to be a challenged due to its long structural shape.
-Our 3 day sensing test was therefore designed specifically with its span in mind and long data collection times were used to achieved relevant results.
+The 500m section we evaluated proved to be challenging due to its long structural shape.
+Our 3-day sensing test was therefore designed specifically with its span in mind and long data collection times were used to achieved relevant results.
 This test included:

 Defining a baseline for the bridge